 Start by combining your wet ingredients, pumpkin puree, and sugar in a bowl.
 Whisk them all together until smooth.

 Next, add baking powder and baking soda and whisk it in very well.

 Last, add flour and pumpkin pie spice.
 Slowly whisk it in until evenly combined throughout.

 The biggest tip now is to let the batter sit on the counter for about 15 minutes.
-This will give baking powder and baking soda activate and interact with other ingredients to result in those perfect fluffy pancakes.
+This will give baking powder and baking soda time to activate and interact with other ingredients to result in those perfect, fluffy pancakes.

 Preheat the pan (or the griddle) first.
 Preheat and cook the pancakes on medium heat.
 Add a little bit of oil to the pan if needed.

-Cooking the other side of the pancake will take much less time so keel an eye on it.
+Cooking the other side of the pancake will take much less time so keep an eye on it.

 Top the pancakes with this super easy Cinnamon Pecan Syrup.
 If you don’t like pecans, you can substitute walnuts, or even almonds.

 If you made any of my recipes and shared them on Instagram, make sure to tag me @willcookforsmiles and #willcookforsmiles so I can see all the things you tried!